Color Instabilities in the Quark-Gluon Plasma: Collective Modes

+The dispersion equation (\ref{dispersion-g}) with the matrix (\ref{Xi-def}), which is written in the from known from electromagnetic plasmas \cite{Rukhadze-Silin-1961}, is solved by functions $\omega ({\bf k})$ giving the dispersion relations of gluon collective modes.
+The gauge potential $A^{\mu}$ from Eq.~(\ref{eq-A}) can be understood as a classical field or expectation value of the gauge field operator.
+This is justified due to the long wavelengths of collective excitations.
+However, we obtain the same dispersion equation (\ref{dispersion-g}) when, instead of the classical field $A^{\mu}$, one starts with the equation of motion of a retarded propagator of the gauge field.
+Then, the dispersion relations correspond to poles of the propagator.

 Solutions to the dispersion equations $\omega ({\bf k})$, which are, in general, complex-valued, represent plasma modes.
-If the imaginary part of a mode's frequency $\Im\omega$ is negative, the mode is damped - its amplitude exponentially decays in time as $e^{\Im\omega t}$.
-The mode is {\it over-damped} when additionally $\Re \omega ({\bf k}) = 0$.
-When $\Im\omega =0$, we have a stable mode with a constant amplitude.
-Finally, if $\Im\omega > 0$, the mode's amplitude exponentially grows in time, {\em i.e.} there is an instability.
+If the imaginary part of a mode's frequency $\Im\omega({\bf k})$ is negative, the mode is damped - its amplitude exponentially decays in time as $e^{\Im\omega({\bf k}) \, t}$.
+The mode is {\it over-damped} when additionally $- \Im\omega({\bf k}) \ge |\Re \omega ({\bf k})|$.
+When $\Im\omega({\bf k}) =0$, we have a stable mode with a constant amplitude.
+Finally, if $\Im\omega({\bf k}) > 0$, the mode's amplitude exponentially grows in time, {\em i.e.} there is an instability.

 When the electric field of a mode is parallel to its wave vector ${\bf k}$, the mode is called {\it longitudinal}.
+There is no magnetic field associated with such a mode.
 A mode is called {\it transverse} when the electric field is transverse to the wave vector.
 The Maxwell equations show that the longitudinal modes, also known as {\it electric} or {\it electrostatic} modes, are associated with electric charge oscillations.
 The transverse modes, which are also known as {\it magnetic}, correspond to oscillations of electric current.
+The term `magnetic mode' might be somewhat misleading, as there is never a purely magnetic field at nonzero frequency and the transverse modes are rather like electromagnetic waves in vacuum.

 \subthreesection{Quark modes}

 Since the quark field $\psi (k)$ obeys the equation \be \Big[ k\sla - \Sigma (k) \Big] \psi (k) =0 , \ee where $\Sigma (k)$ is the retarded quark self-energy, the dispersion equation of quark modes is \be \Big[ k\sla - \Sigma (k) \Big] = 0 . \ee The quark self-energy (\ref{Si-k-final}) has the following spinor structure \be \Sigma (k) = \gamma^{\mu} \Sigma_{\mu}(k) , \ee with \be \Sigma^\mu (k) = g^2 \frac{C_F}{4} \int \frac{d^3p}{(2\pi )^3} \, \frac{ \tilde f ({\bf p}) }{E_p} \, \frac{p^\mu}{k\cdot p + i 0^+} . \ee Substituting the expression (\ref{structure-quark}) into Eq.~(\ref{dis-quark-1}) and computing the determinant as explained in Appendix 1 of \cite{Mrowczynski:1992hq}, one obtains \be \Big[\big( k^{\mu} - \Sigma^{\mu}(k) \big) \big(k_{\mu} - \Sigma_{\mu}(k) \big)\Big]^2 = 0 , \ee which is the dispersion equation to be discussed later on.